Goldmanvision/Diplomagic_GDD/tools/local-ui/README.md

 CI tick: 2025-08-24T15:54:35

 ## CI bypass
+The `local-ui-pack` workflow runs backend tests and packages the UI.
+To skip packaging while keeping the backend tests:

+- Commit: include `[skip local-ui-pack]` in a commit message.
+- PR: add a `skip-local-ui-pack` label.
-- Manual: Run the local-ui-pack workflow with `skip_checks=true`.
+- Manual: run the local-ui-pack workflow with `skip_checks=true`.
-- Label: Add `skip-local-ui-checks` to the PR to trigger a skip run.